 Please click on the links above for admission rates at each bowling alley.

-So there you have it, the best indoor activities for kids!
-As you can see, there are plenty of opportunities to keep them busy even when the weather is not to your liking.
+So there you have it, Nanaimo’s best indoor activities!
+As you can see, there are plenty of opportunities to keep your kids busy even when the weather is not to your liking.

-*Please note, all prices, information, and hours of operation mentioned above are based on a web search in January 2019.
+*Please note, all prices, information, and hours of operation mentioned above are based on a web search as of February 2020.
 Changes may occur.
 It is always best to click on any links provided for up-to-date information.